rbenites/ProgrammingWithGo/README.md

 7. Packages are GO functions that are builtinto the framework and can be used in your code through imports <https://golang.org/pkg/>
 8. Struct is like an object (JS) or dict (python).
 9. Map is like an object (JS) or dict (python)
    1. Keys must be of the same type
    2. Values must be of the same type
+10. Struct Vs Map
+    1. Map
+        1. All keys must be the same type
+        2. Used to represent a collection of related properties
+        3. All values must be of the same type
+        4. Don't need to know all the keys at the compile time
+        5. Keys are indexed and can be iterated over
+        6. Reference type!
+    2. Struct
+       1. Values can be of different type
+       2. Need to know all the different fields at compile time
+       3. Keys dont support indexing
+       4. Use to represent a "thing" with a lot of different porperties
+       5. Value type!

 ## Go CLI

 1. go build = compile a bunch of go source
-1. go run = compile and execute one or two files
+2. go run = compile and execute one or two files
-1. go fmt = format all the code in each file in the current directory
+3. go fmt = format all the code in each file in the current directory
-1. go install = compiles and "installs" a package
+4. go install = compiles and "installs" a package
-1. go get = downloads the raw source code of someone else's package
+5. go get = downloads the raw source code of someone else's package
-1. go test = run any tests associated with the current project
+6. go test = run any tests associated with the current project

 ## How to run GO